zack-bitcoin/MerkleTrie/README.md

    <<0,0,0,0,0,0,0,0,...>>}]}
 11> Leaf1 = leaf:new(Key1, Weight, Value).
 {leaf,0,1,5}
-12> verify:proof(RootHash, Leaf1, Proof1, CFG).
+12> verify:proof(RootHash, Leaf1, Proof1, ID).
 true
-13> trie:garbage([Root1], CFG).%This deletes everything that isn't a decendent of the stems in this list. ok
+13> trie:garbage([Root1], ID).%This deletes everything that isn't a decendent of the stems in this list. ok
-14> trie:garbage_leaves([{leaf:path(Leaf1, KeyLength), Root1}], CFG).%This deletes everything that isn't necessary to prove the Leaf-Root pairs in the list ok
+14> trie:garbage_leaves([{leaf:path(Leaf1, KeyLength), Root1}], ID).%This deletes everything that isn't necessary to prove the Leaf-Root pairs in the list ok
 ```